BlueG15/vercel-spotify-remake-helper/README.md

   **/getThumbnail**:

-   Get artist object from spotify, hich includes their thumbnail Please note that this is different from the official api Imitates an annonimous account for fetching
+   Get artist object from spotify, which includes their thumbnail Please note that this is different from the official api Imitates an annonimous account for fetching